Renewing Your Registration

 Apply for a Duplicate or Replacement Registration Card or Standard Issue Plate Through the Mail (USPS)

-To request a duplicate registration card or replacement registration (license) plate because yours has been lost, stolen or defaced, you will need to complete Form MV-44 (PDF).
+To request a duplicate registration card or replacement registration (license) plate if yours has been lost, stolen or defaced, you will need to complete Form MV-44 (PDF).
 Appropriate fees should be included with the MV-44 (PDF) in the form of a check or money order made payable to the Commonwealth of Pennsylvania.
 Please refer to MV-70S, “Bureau of Motor Vehicles Schedule of Fees,” for required fees.
 If applying for a specialty type registration plate, please refer to the appropriate form to apply for that type of specialty registration plate.